Empress Myeongseong: Reorganisation of Joseon government

-To the socially conservative yangban, the queen consort's plan meant the end of social order.
+To the socially conservative yangban, the queen's plan meant the end of social order.
 Accordingly, the response to the distribution of Korean Strategy was a joint memorandum to the throne from scholars in every province of the kingdom.
 They stated that the ideas in the book were impractical theories, and that the adoption of Western technology was not the only way to enrich the country.
 They demanded that the number of envoys exchanged, ships engaged in trade and articles of trade be strictly limited, and further that all foreign books in Korea should be destroyed.
-Two thousand (out of office) scholars gathered at Cho-rio, planning to march on Seoul and overwhelm the serving Ministers.
-The gathering was met at Cho-rio by royal envoys who promised to stop the mission to Japan, to which the protesters objected.
+Two thousand (out of office) scholars gathered at Cho-rio, planning to march on Seoul and overwhelm the serving ministers.
+The gathering was met at Chorio by royal envoys who promised to stop the mission to Japan, to which the protesters objected.
 It was too late, however, and the Korean mission by then had landed in Nagasaki in Japan.

-Thus in 1881, a large fact-finding mission was sent to Japan under Kim Hongjip.
+Thus in 1881, a large fact-finding mission was sent to Japan under Kim Hong-jip.
 It stayed for seventy days observing Japanese government offices, factories, military and police organizations, and business practices.
 The visitors obtained information about innovations in the Japanese government copied from the West, especially the proposed constitution.
-On the basis of these reports, the queen consort began reorganisation of the government.
+On the basis of these reports, the queen began reorganisation of the government.
 Twelve new bureaus were established to deal with foreign relations with the West, China, and Japan.
 Other bureaus were established to supervise commerce.
 A bureau of the military was created, tasked to modernize weapons and techniques.
 Civilian departments were established to import Western technology.

-Meanwhile in September 1881, a plot was uncovered to overthrow the queen consort's faction, depose the King, and place Heungseon Daewongun's illegitimate (third) son, Yi Jae-seon (known posthumously as Prince Imperial Waneun) on the throne.
-The plot was frustrated by informants to and spies of the queen consort.
+Meanwhile in September 1881, a plot was uncovered to overthrow the queen's faction, depose the king, and place Heungseon Daewongun's concubine-born (third) son, Yi Jae-seon (known posthumously as Prince Waneun) on the throne.
+The plot was frustrated by informants and spies of the queen.
 Heungseon Daewongun (whose involvement was not proved) was unharmed.
 However, the attempted coup resulted in Yi Jae-seon's death in late October 1881.

-In October 1881, the queen consort arranged for 60 top Korean military students to be sent to Tianjin in Qing China where they were to study arms manufacturing and deployment.
+In October 1881, the queen arranged for 60 top Korean military students to be sent to Tianjin in Qing China where they were to study arms manufacturing and deployment.
 The Japanese volunteered to supply military students with rifles and train a unit of the Korean army to use them.
 She agreed but reminded the Japanese that students would still be sent to China for further education on Western military technologies.
 The modernisation of the military was met with opposition.